bluebonnet-data/bbd/README.md

 ## Example

+For a running start, you can copy the [examples](examples/) folder to your machine and run the example python script to map median household income per census tract in Larimer county, Colorado.

+## Walkthrough

+Follow along with this walkthrough to learn more detailed infomation about using this library.

 ### Getting Census Data
 First, find the data you want to visualize.
 This is often easiest through the census API, and the next bit of text will read a bit like a "How to Get Census Data" tutorial.
 In the future there are plans to automate this process through the **bbd** library.